MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M3Lab1_Marketing_Forms.md

 Lab Overview
 ------------

-This lab compromises of two exercises:
+This lab compromises of three exercises:

-1. In exercise one, you will create a marketing form.
+1. In exercise one, you will use your segments from Module 2 to create a subscription center page.

+2. In exerise two, you will create a marketing form.

-2. In exercise two, you will create a marketing page and embed the marketing form on the page.
+3. In exercise two, you will create a marketing page and embed the marketing form on the page.

  What you’ll need: